ahp-electronics/xc-firmware/README.md

     bytes +1: 1-byte CRC of packet payload

-The packet rate is determined by the baud rate and the packet size, the sampling rate is determined by the clock tau multiplied by the number of mux lines, divided by the clock tau multiplier plus one power of two.
+The packet time is determined by the baud rate and the packet size, the sampling rate is determined by the clock tau multiplied by the number of mux lines, raised by the clock tau power of two exponent.